officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

 # Spark Job Commons
-The common components and utilities to be used across Spark Jobs to reduce boilerplate and enhance reusability.
+Provides the common components and utilities to be used across Spark Jobs to reduce boilerplate and enhance reusability.
-Spark jobs use this as a dependency as follows.
+Spark jobs includes it as a dependency.
 ```xml
 <dependency>
     <groupId>com.ksoot.spark</groupId>